jessicaswareena/Marketing_Analysis_Project/README.md

 This immediately points the organization away from “buy more traffic” and toward improving how existing visitors are handled.

-Below is the overview page from PowerBI dashboard.
 The entire interactive dashboard can be downloaded here.

  ## Insights Deep Dive
 ### Funnel Drop-Off & Checkout Friction